 What are the prerequisites?

 Completion of second year of studies in the Built Environment.
 Otherwise, there are no specific prerequisites but a basic understanding of hand drawing, Adobe Photoshop and Adobe Indesign is helpful.
 This is a design elective where image-based, visual communication is the primary mode of presentation.
+Drawing workshops will be provided.

 How are students selected?